ADVERTISEMENT: GIO-121124-50

 Youngest Driver and Your Obligations

-When you buy your greenslip, you must usually advise the age of the youngest driver of your vehicle.
+When you buy your greenslip, you need to state the age of the youngest driver of your vehicle.

-If there is only one driver, they are the youngest driver.
+• If you are the only driver, you are the youngest driver.

-• The fact the correct premium has not been paid on a greenslip does not affect the validity or operation of that greenslip.
+• The fact the correct premium has not been paid on a green slip does not affect the coverage of your green slip.

-• If an incorrect greenslip premium has been paid, insurers are entitled to claim the difference between what was paid and what should have been paid.
+• Insurers are entitled to claim the difference between what you paid and what should have been paid.

-• If there is a claim on a greenslip and the person who purchased the greenslip avoided paying the correct premium by making a statement which they knew was false, the insurer may claim up to $5,000* ($2,000 under the 1999 Act) from that person.
+• If you avoided paying the correct premium by making a statement you knew was false and then made a claim on that green slip, the insurer may claim up to $5,000 from you.

 Why are green slips more expensive for younger drivers?

-The main reason green slips are more expensive for younger drivers is because they are more likely to be involved in a road accident.
+Green slips are more expensive for younger drivers because they are more likely to be involved in a road accident.
 Young people tend to take more risks, such as speeding or driving too close to the vehicle in front.

 Young drivers are covered by the green slip of the vehicle they are driving, provided the vehicle registration is up to date.
-If they are involved in a collision, the price of the green slip may increase.
+Younger drivers who are involved in a road accident will see the price of their green slip increase.

 • Geographic region